mjlohmeier/hellolanguages/README.md

 # OneLanguagePerDay
-Learning the basics of a completely new programming language every day
+Learning the basics of a programming language that's new to me every day